 Raja Satendrajit Singh Sahib, since his childhood had a passion for hunting.
 He accompanied his father when he went out for hunting.
 He actively helped his father, Raja Jasjit Singh Sahib in running the Shikar Company “Kumaon and Hunter Private Limited”.
 His favorite car was the Pointek Safari model and his personal weapon was 16-Bore Gun.

-Maharaja Kamakhya Naryan Singh, of Ramgarh State in Bihar, stated a Political Party called “The Swatantra Party”.
+Maharaja Kamakhya Naryan Singh, of Ramgarh Estate in Bihar, stated a Political Party called “The Swatantra Party”.
 Its Head Quarter was located at Patna, Bihar.
-Raja Satendrajit Singh Sahib held few important posts in the party and actively assisted Maharaja of Ramgarh State in smooth functioning of the Swatantra Party.
+Raja Satendrajit Singh Sahib held few important posts in the party and actively assisted Maharaja of Ramgarh Estate in smooth functioning of the Swatantra Party.

 He was supported by very senior Advocate Mr Brij Narain Saproo and his junior Mr KC Shrivastava and he won the case.
 This case was requoted later on.
 It was very famous case at that time thousands of people closely followed the proceedings as the case from the Governments side was defended by Mr Ashok Sen, the Law Minister.
 Since the court’s verdict was in favor of Raja Satendrajit Singh Sahib, the court released all the cut trees which were estimated at Rupees Fifty Lacs, unfortunately all trees got washed away in the flood in river Ram ganga.